-- □ Participation (75% of each quarter) will be based on the following: Absence: - Please refer to page 16 of the school calendar for school policy on attendance. - Each unexcused (cut/skipped class) absence after the first will result in fifteen (15) points being deducted from the participation portion of your grade, barring college visits, retreats and extreme or unique circumstances. - Students missing an after school rehearsal or concert will be subject to the department policy for these events.
+- ☐ Participation (75% of each quarter) will be based on the following: - Absence: - Each unexcused (cut/skipped class) absence after the first will result in fifteen (15) points being deducted from your total grade, barring college visits, retreats and extreme or unique circumstances. - Students missing an after school rehearsal or concert will be subject to the department policy for these events. - Lateness: - ALL LATENESSES WILL BE TREATED EQUALLY. - The first lateness of each quarter will be excused. - The second and each subsequent lateness', will result in five (5) points being deducted from your grade.

-Lateness:

-- ALL LATENESSES WILL BE TREATED EQUALLY. - The first lateness of each quarter will be excused. - The second and each subsequent lateness', will result in five (5) points being deducted from your grade. - Three (3) latenesses will equal an unexcused absence and result in the deduction of fifteen points off your quarterly grade.

-Cutting:

-Automatic fifteen (15) points off the quarterly grade for cutting.
-Two cuts equal an automatic failure.

-Extra points will be given for those students who demonstrate a willingness to help on a regular basis, such as setting up and breaking down rehearsals.

-□ Performance/Concert Grade (25% of each quarter) will be based on the following:

-The growth of the whole orchestra in terms of its musical level and sense of community in quarters not including concerts (first and third).

-The overall level of performance and professionalism exhibited at concerts (scheduled for second and fourth quarters).

-A uniform grade will be given for each student.
-A higher grade may be given to students distinguishing themselves on a regular basis, all at the discretion of the director.

-- ☐ The final grade will be an average of the quarterly grades and the Spring Concert Grade (20% each). - □ Notification.

-Students will be advised verbally of any concerns.
+- Three (3) latenesses will equal an unexcused absence and result in the deduction of fifteen points off your quarterly grade. - Cutting: - Automatic fifteen (15) points off the quarterly grade for cutting.
+Two cuts equal an automatic failure. - Extra points will be given for those students who demonstrate a willingness to help on a regular basis, such as setting up and breaking down rehearsals. - □ Performance/Concert Grade (25% of each quarter) will be based on the following: - The growth of the whole orchestra in terms of its musical level and sense of community in quarters not including concerts (first and third). - The overall level of performance and professionalism exhibited at concerts (scheduled for second and fourth quarters). - A uniform grade will be given for each student.
+A higher grade may be given to students distinguishing themselves on a regular basis, all at the discretion of the director. - □ The final grade will be an average of the quarterly grades and the Spring Concert Grade (20% each). - Notification. - Students will be advised verbally of any concerns.
 If there is no improvement, or there is a danger of failing, academic deficiency reports will be sent home to the parent(s)/guardian(s).